 - Confirm appointment.

 - Students will receive a link to the Webex virtual tutoring space that should be used for the virtual appointments.
-All appointments are currently taking place online.

 Please do not send links to Google Docs or Chromebook files.
 We cannot open those.
 Please send your work as a .pdf, .doc, .docx, or .rtf.